Habeas corpus in the United States: Lincoln

-Congressional suspension of habeas corpus
+Congress

 When Congress met again in December 1862, the House of Representatives passed a bill indemnifying the president for his suspension of habeas corpus.
 The Senate amended the bill, and the compromise reported out of the conference committee altered it to remove the indemnity and to suspend habeas corpus on Congress's own authority.
 That bill, the Habeas Corpus Suspension Act, was signed into law March 3, 1863.
 Lincoln exercised his powers under it in September, suspending habeas corpus throughout the Union in any case involving prisoners of war, spies, traitors, or military personnel.
 The suspension of habeas corpus remained in effect until Andrew Johnson revoked it on December 1, 1865.

 General Ambrose E. Burnside had former Congressman Clement Vallandigham arrested in May 1863 for continuing to express sympathy for the Confederate cause after having been warned to cease doing so.
 Vallandigham was tried by a military tribunal and sentenced to two years in a military prison.
 Lincoln quickly commuted his sentence to banishment to the Confederacy.
 Vallandigham appealed his sentence, arguing that the Enrollment Act did not authorize his trial by a military tribunal rather than in ordinary civilian courts, that he was not ordinarily subject to court martial, and that Gen. Burnside could not expand the jurisdiction of military courts on his own authority.
 The Supreme Court did not address the substance of Vallandigham's appeal, instead denying that it possessed the jurisdiction to review the proceedings of military tribunals without explicit congressional authorization.

 In 1864, Lambdin P. Milligan and four others were accused of planning to steal Union weapons and invade Union prisoner-of-war camps and were sentenced to hang by a military court.
 However, their execution was not set until May 1865, so they were able to argue the case after the war ended.
 In Ex parte Milligan (1866), the U.S. Supreme Court decided that Congress's 1863 suspension of the writ did not empower the President to try to convict citizens before military tribunals where the civil courts were open and operational.
 This was one of the key Supreme Court Cases of the American Civil War that dealt with wartime civil liberties and martial law.